-• Future of the organization
+Future of the organisation

-The interviewees indicate that there are several strategies and levels to strengthen the organization in the near future.
-The lithmus test of the strategic choices the organization made lies not simply in the number of participants but in the way specific target groups are reached and the impact the learning activities have on them.
-Based on this, the organization decides on its future choices inter alia 'will the organization keep on doing what it is doing?
-Will it focus on the same target groups or will it focus on a broader audience?' and will soon be writing these decisions down in a new strategic plan 2011-2015.
+The interviewees indicate that there are several strategies and levels to strengthen the organisation in the near future.
+The litmus test of the strategic choices the organisation made lies not simply in the number of participants but in the way specific target groups are reached and the impact the learning activities have on them.
+Based on this, the organisation decides on its future choices (Will the organisation keep on doing what it is doing?
+Will it focus on the same target groups or will it focus on a broader audience?
+Etc.) and will soon be writing these decisions down in a new strategic plan 2011-2015.

-Of course, deciding on the organization's priorities, opportunities, blind spots, etc. is not a one way process, the interviewees argue, it is also a matter of sensing, finding potential interests and seeking response from potential audiences.
+Of course, deciding on the organisation's priorities, opportunities, blind spots, etc. is not a one way process, the interviewees argue, it is also a matter of sensing, finding potential interests and seeking response from potential audiences.

 "For us it is important to focus on the participants and the potential participants we want to reach.
 Communicating with the written and audiovisual press, the policy makers, etc. is also important.
 But that is not our core business.
-Visibility is especially important to us on the level of the participants" (D1_01).

-o Future of the non-formal adult education sector
+Visibility is especially important to us on the level of the participants." $(D1_01)$ o Future of the non-formal adult education sector